This guide explains the handling of marginal tax in Netvisor, including examples.

 The sales profit margin can be calculated either item-by-item or using a simplified procedure.
 These methods can also be used simultaneously.
 The purchase price is considered the price paid to the seller of the goods, while the selling price is the price charged to the buyer, including all price additions.

-The following instructions are intended for situations where the company's accounting is handled manually in Netvisor without ledgers.
+The following instructions are intended for situations where the company's bookkeeping is handled manually in Netvisor without ledgers.

 Examples of handling marginal tax in Netvisor: